RPVote/voting-rights/motivation.md

   * “The board closed two public schools over minority opposition”
   * “Graduation and test scores sank”

-To convince the judge that the defunding of public schools ultimately resulted from vote dilution, the plaintiffs’ evidence needed to pass the Gingles Test, established as precedent for assessing minority vote dilution in the 1986 case Thornburg v.
+To convince the judge that the defunding of public schools ultimately resulted from vote dilution, the plaintiffs’ evidence needed to pass the **Gingles Test**, established as precedent for assessing minority vote dilution in the 1986 case Thornburg v.
 Gingles.
-The Gingles test requires showing:
+The Gingles Test requires showing:

   1. The group of minority voters is sufficiently large and geographically compact
   2. Minority voters are politically cohesive in supporting their candidate of choice
   3. The majority votes in a bloc to usually defeat the minority’s preferred candidate

-Voting dilution can be difficult to prove because voting is confidential - we can never know who voted for which candidate with certainty.
-However, new innovations in quantitative social science can now provide data-driven evidence to meet the requirements needed to pass the Gingles test.
-These methods include ecological inference and Bayesian Improved Surname Geocoding (BISG).
+Requirement #1 can be assessed easily by looking at Census demographic data.
+Requirements #2 and #3, however, can be difficult to demonstrate because voting is confidential - we can never know who voted for which candidate with certainty.
+Recently, innovations in quantitative social science have enabled rigorous new analytic approaches to estimating the voting behavior of different demographic groups.

+### The statistical tools

+Satisfying the requirements presented by the Gingles Test requires a number of statistical techniques.
+Some of the most important methods are the following:

+- **Ecological Inference (EI):** EI refers to a set of statistical techniques for estimating the behavior of individuals using data on aggregate behavior (Rosen et al., 2001; King, 1997).
+In the context of elections, it has been applied in academic and legal settings to estimate the proportion of voters identifying with a particular race who voted for a particular candidate (*East Ramapo Cite Here*, Barreto et al., 2019).
+To see how eiCompare applies these techniques, see [this tutorial](link-to-vignette.com), with more advanced demonstrations [here](parallel.com) and [here](visualizations.com).

-Ecological inference (EI) takes aggregate and historical (ecological) data to infer individual behavior (King, 1997).
-BISG uses demographic data (i.e. surnames, racial identity, and geographic data) collected from the United States Census Bureau, along with, field-specific data like voter information to predict the race or ethnicity of each person in the sample population (Elliott et al. 2019).
-Current research further examines the methods of ecological inference and BISG through creating and updating existing software (built in R) that specifically calculates the probability of race or ethnicity for individuals and executes the process of EI for detecting voting dilution (Barreto et al. 2019, Collingwood et al. 2016).
+- **Bayesian Improved Surname Geocoding (BISG):** To execute EI we need measures of how many people identifying with each racial group actually turned out to vote in the election.
+BISG uses demographic data (i.e. surnames, racial identity, and geographic data) collected from the US Census Bureau, along with field-specific data like voter information to predict the race or ethnicity of each person in the sample population (Imai and Khana, 2016; Elliott et al. 2009).
+To learn more about the steps involved in BISG, see [this tutorial](another.vignette.ca) on geocoding  voter addresses and [this one](another) on BISG itself.

-References:

-1. Barreto, M., Collingwood, L., Garcia-Rios, S., & Oskooii, K. A. (2019).
-Estimating Candidate Support in Voting Rights Act Cases: Comparing Iterative EI and EI-R× C Methods.
-Sociological Methods & Research, 0049124119852394.

-2. Collingwood, L., Oskooii, K., Garcia-Rios, S., & Barreto, M. (2016). eiCompare: Comparing Ecological Inference Estimates across EI and EI: RC.
-R J., 8(2), 92.

-3. Elliott, M. N., Morrison, P. A., Fremont, A., McCaffrey, D. F., Pantoja, P., & Lurie, N. (2009).
-Using the Census Bureau’s surname list to improve estimates of race/ethnicity and associated disparities.
-Health Services and Outcomes Research Methodology, 9(2), 69.

-4. King, G. (1997).
-A solution to the ecological inference problem: reconstructing individual behavior from aggregate data.
-Princeton: Princeton University Press.
+- **Performance Analysis:** `eiCompare` also contains tools to analyze maps and predict whether the maps with 'perform', that is, enable minority voters to elect their preferred candidates.
+Performance analysis uses BISG as well, in combination with more advanced spatial methods.
+To learn more about it, see [this tutorial](one-last-vignette.com) that walks through an application of performance analysis to assess real maps that proposed as part of the East Ramapo case.

+## Project Goals

+We hope that the new version of `eiCompare` we develop will empower organizations like the ACLU, NAACP, and thousands of local community groups to begin their own legal battles against vote dilution.
+Throughout the project, we sought to achieve the following goals:

+1. Make the software in `eiCompare` accessible to users at all skill levels, from potential code contributors to those with little or no experience programming in `R`.
+2. Improve the statistical and methodological techniques in the package to make them as efficient, accurate, and robust as possible.
+3. Apply the tools within the package to real data, and transform these applications into instructional materials for users.
+4. Ensure that our work incorporates the feedback of our stakeholders in academia and national advocacy organizations, including the [ACLU](https://www.aclu.org/) and [NDRC](https://democraticredistricting.com/).

 **Stakeholders**